ergoserv/auxiliary_rails/README.md

 ## Installation

-Add one of these lines to your application's Gemfile:
+Add one of these lines to your application's `Gemfile`:

 ```ruby
 # version released to RubyGems